 People who prefer peace and tranquilly would undoubtedly enjoy spending time by themselves amid Egypt's natural beauty close to the lakes.
 Nature does provide one with a lot of privacy because of the tranquil waterways and the chirping birds.
 In fact, it's a wonderful location for self-reflection and rejuvenation while taking in the natural splendour.

-The Low Dam in Assouan was equally spectacular once it had been initially designed by land at the tip of the nineteenth century nothing of its scale had ever been tried before. whereas it worked with success for several years, it did not meet the nation's growing desires, and also the levee was so designed.
+The Low Dam in Aswan was equally spectacular once it had been initially designed by land at the tip of the nineteenth century nothing of its scale had ever been tried before. whereas it worked successfully for several years, it did not meet the nation's growing desires, and the levee was so designed.

 Once a contemporary marvel of the traditional world, Egypt's recent High Dam is currently nearly a century recent.

 Once considerations regarding the structural integrity and unstable stability of the one,950-m-long, straight-gravity buttress dam surfaced within the early Eighties, the national High and Aswan Dams Authority conducted an intensive medical.
 As a part of the study, a team of researchers examined the condition of the masonry, conducted petrographic and chemical analyses, and determined the physical and mechanical properties of the dam's materials.
 It was found that original construction defects on the twice-heightened dam, like open-bleed water channels, moderate to severe honeycombs, and medium to giant cavities, had created the masonry permeable to the Nile's water from the get-go, that eventually junction rectifier to deterioration.
 Over the years, river water leaky through the dam enlarged the defects through chemical attacks and mechanical action and contributed to excessive consistency in some areas.
 However, tests that measure compressive strength, modulus of snap, shear strength, enduringness, relative density, and water absorption showed that the dam's masonry continues to be in comparatively fine condition.